Luna Network HSM Appliance Software 7.8.0

 Advisory Notes

-Thales has removed a number of less-secure SSH ciphers from Luna Network HSM Appliance Software 7.8.0.
+Thales has removed a number of less-secure SSH ciphers from Luna Appliance Software 7.8.0.
 As a consequence, older client versions may not be able to use SSH to access LunaSH.
 This affects SSH connections, pscp/scp file transfers, plink, and certain procedures that rely on these tools such as the One-Step NTLS Connection Procedure.
 To avoid connection problems, you must use the versions of pscp and plink from Luna HSM Client 10.4.0 or newer.
 If you use Linux-standard applications like scp or ssh, ensure that they are updated to the latest version.

 The following ciphers have been removed: